 - Keep a “warm up bag” with additional hand warmers, emergency blanket, fire starting kit, hot tea thermos or backpacker cookstove to heat water fast.

-- Dress for the water temps, not air temps.
+- Dress for the water temps (immersion), not air temps.
 Paddlers who are immersed in cold water lose body heat four to five times faster than when in air of the same temperature.
 Such rapid heat loss can lead to cold shock (immediately), cold incapacitation (in minutes), hypothermia, and death.

 - NEVER paddle alone in cold water unless you’re a very experienced paddler with safety/rescue training.
-Paddle with at least two people who are able and prepared to help if ever needed – two to help with rescue, then one helping after rescue while one contacts rescue services if needed.
+Paddle with at least two people who are able and prepared to help if ever needed – two to help with rescue, then one of these helping the swimmer after rescue while the other one contacts rescue services if needed.
 In Kansas City area, request a Paddle KC paddling club group paddle and we’ll add it to our kayaking and canoeing calendar!

 - NEVER paddle without a PFD in cold water.
 Those who don’t wear PFDs put themselves at risk, as well as those who try to rescue them if ever needed.